-Budgeted cost: £201,891
+Budgeted cost: £206,455.91

 Activity Evidence that supports this approach Challenge number(s) addressed Professional Development on High Quality Teaching High quality teaching is the most valuable contribution to progress that a teacher can give.
 (DfE, 2014), Rosenshine's Principles of Instruction (Rosenshine, 2012).
-1,2,3,4 EEF - High Quality Teaching ( EEF, 2021 ), Five evidence-based strategies to support high-quality teaching for pupils with SEND ( EEF, 2020 ).
+1,2,3,4 EEF - High Quality Teaching (EEF, 2021), Five evidence-based strategies to support high-quality teaching for pupils with SEND (EEF, 2020).
+A robust programme of P.D for all teaching staff that incorporate the 3 High Quality teaching foci from our SIP.
+These include: Adaptive Teaching, Literacy and Homework.
 Curriculum development At Rooks Heath we are introducing a culturally responsive curriculum to ensure that our diverse community has an enhanced sense of belonging through an inclusive and enriched curriculum.
-3,4,8,9 PD delivered to staff 'Professional development must be prioritised by school leadership' ( DfE, 2016 ).
-Teachers should be able to 'fully commit' to professional development ( DfE, 2016 ).
+3,4,8,9 PD delivered to staff 'Professional development must be prioritised by school leadership' (DfE, 2016).
+Teachers should be able to 'fully commit' to professional development (DfE, 2016).
 All GCSEPod Case Studies broken into easily accessible videos at GCSEPod 1,2,3,4,7,9 HCA courses 'Professional development must be prioritised by school leadership' (DfE, 2016).
 Teachers should be able to 'fully commit' to professional development (DfE, 2016).
-4,6,8,9 Leadership have the highest impact on learner progress through their interactions and leadership of other staff ( Day et al. , 2009 ).
-ICT Infrastructure Using ICT in Education - ( DfE, 2019 ).
-Introduction of Satchel One, an easier, more accessible interface.
-1,2,3,4,5,7,9
+Leadership have the highest impact on learner progress through their interactions and leadership of other staff (Day et al., 2009).
+4,6,8,9

-Teaching resources High quality teaching is the most valuable contribution to progress that a teacher can give.
+ICT Infrastructure Using ICT in Education: Staff fully trained on how to use the clever touch whiteboards to enhance teaching and learning in the classroom.
+Alongside the introduction of Bromcom to make education systems in place more effective. - (DfE, 2019).
+I 1,2,3,4,5,7,9 Teaching resources High quality teaching is the most valuable contribution to progress that a teacher can give.
 (DfE, 2014), Rosenshine's Principles of Instruction (Rosenshine, 2012).
-EEF - High Quality Teaching (EEF, 2021), Five evidence-based strategies to support 1,2,3,4,6,7 DELLA high-quality teaching for pupils with SEND (EEF, 2020).
-457.0 Incentives - BFL badges and rewards Intrinsic and extrinsic motivation ( We Are Teachers, 2018 ) and Improving Behaviour in Schools ( EEF, 2019 ).
-1,5,7,8 Administrative staff to support HODs Measuring School Capacity, Maximizing School Improvement ( Beaver &amp; Weinbaum , 2012 ).
-Improving teaching capacity to increase student achievement ( Lynch et al , 2016 ).
-1,2,4,5,6,8,9 ECT Coaching Early Career Teacher Reforms ( DfE, 2021 ).
+EEF - High Quality Teaching (EEF, 2021), Five evidence-based strategies to support high-quality teaching for pupils with SEND (EEF, 2020).
+1,2,3,4,6,7 Incentives - BFL badges and rewards Intrinsic and extrinsic motivation (We Are Teachers, 2018) and Improving Behaviour in Schools (EEF, 2019).
+1,5,7, 8 Administrative staff to support HODs Measuring School Capacity, Maximizing School Improvement (Beaver & Weinbaum, 2012).
+Improving teaching capacity to increase student achievement (Lynch et al, 2016).
+1,2,4,5,6,8,9 ECT Coaching Early Career Teacher Reforms (DfE, 2021).
 1,2,3,4,5,6,7,8,9 Leadership PD 'Professional development must be prioritised by school leadership' (DfE, 2016).
 Teachers should be able to 'fully commit' to professional development (DfE, 2016).
 Leadership have the highest impact on learner progress through their interactions and leadership of other staff (Day et al., 2009).
 1,2,3,4,5,6,7,8,9